 A colonial elite gripped by class fear and paranoia

-The elite of colonial 17th Century Virginia was comprised of wealthy plantation owners, rich merchants, manufacturers, traders, their Burgesses (local government) and their governors.
+The elite of colonial 17th Century Virginia was composed of wealthy plantation owners, rich merchants, manufacturers, traders, their Burgesses (local government), and their governors.
 Yes, I know, quite a few of my British colonial ancestors were Establishment figures.
 Collectively, they were at the apex of colonial society.
 The colonial Establishment had two primary fears.
-The first was the hostile Indian population who controlled the nearby lands that surrounded the lands settled by European colonials.
+The first was the hostile Indian population who controlled the nearby lands that surrounded the areas settled by European colonials.
 They also feared their indentured workforce and enslaved workforce.
 They had to contend with the class anger of poor whites – in other words, the property-less European immigrants – and the resentment of Africans who had been stolen from their homelands and trapped in a world as foreign to them as a trip to Mars would be for us.

 Historian Edmund Morgan also wrote: